ASSAULT BODILY INJURY | STATE & FEDERAL CRIMINAL LAWYER

 EXPERIENCED CRIMINAL DEFENSE LAWYER IN FORT WORTH | BOARD CERTIFIED LAWYERS IN CRIMINAL LAW

 Then you need a criminal defense law firm in Tarrant County, TX that has the knowledge, the dedication, and the trial experience to give you the best defense possible.
 Partners Bryan Hoeller and Colin McLaughlin are both former Assistant District Attorneys (prosecutors) in Tarrant County.
 They have extensive experience as criminal defense attorneys in Fort Worth handling thousands of misdemeanor and felony assault charges.
 Our lawyers have tried over 200 criminal jury trials, from DWI to Capital Murder.
-Bryan is a Super Lawyers Rising Star for 2018 and has tried over 75 criminal jury trials, including assault trials for Assault Bodily Injury, Aggravated Assault, and Assault on a Family Member.
-Colin is Board Certified in Criminal Law and previously worked at the Court of Criminal Appeals, the State’s Highest Criminal Court.
+Bryan is a Super Lawyers Rising Star for 2018 and 2019 by Thomson Reuters and has tried 75 criminal jury trials, including assault trials for Assault Bodily Injury, Aggravated Assault, and Assault on a Family Member.
+Colin is Board Certified in Criminal Law by the Texas Board of Legal Specialization and previously worked at the Court of Criminal Appeals, the State’s Highest Criminal Court.

 Our strategy is simple: Be 100% committed to holding the State of Texas or the U.S. Government to their burden of proof (Beyond a Reasonable Doubt, the highest burden in any area of law).
 We accomplish this by thoroughly evaluated your case to make sure you are getting the best criminal defense possible.
 In addition, we make sure your constitutional rights are not being violated.